olimorris/onedarkpro.nvim/README.md

 }
 ```

-Alternatively, all of the filetpes can be disabled at once:
+Alternatively, all of the filetypes can be disabled:

 ```lua
 filetypes = {